Melapress/captcha-4wp/readme.txt

 * Add CAPTCHA to any type of form, including PHP forms
 * Show CAPTCHA on login page if there are failed logins

-[Upgrade to CAPTCHA 4WP Premium](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) to benefit from all of the above features and more.

-Refer to the [CAPTCHA plugin benefits and features](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/features-benefits/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) for more information about the features you can take advantage of to protect your website and e-commerce store from spam, automated spam bots, fake registrations, and fake orders!
+Refer to the <strong>[CAPTCHA plugin benefits and features](https://www.wpwhitesecurity.com/wordpress-plugins/captcha-plugin-wordpress/features-benefits/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description)</strong> for a complete list of all the features you can take advantage of to protect your website and e-commerce store from spam, automated spam bots, fake registrations, and fake orders!

 ### Free and Premium Support